Create an Alert Rule for Run-Time Checks

 Use alert rules to define the policy rule violations within specific cloud accounts that trigger alert notifications to a particular destination.

 After you have deployed your resources on the cloud platform of your choice, alert rules (for run-time checks) enable you to define the policy violations in a selected set of cloud accounts for which you want to trigger alerts.
-If you want to organically embed security and integrate these checks earlier in the process, see Create an Alert Rule for Build-Time Checks, and Prisma Cloud DevOps Security.

 When you create an alert rule for run-time checks, you select the account groups to which the rule applies and the corresponding set of policies for which you want to trigger alerts.
 You can add more granularity to the rule by excluding some cloud accounts from the selected account groups, by specifying specific regions for which to send alerts, and even by narrowing down the rule to specific cloud resources identified by resource tags.
 This provides you with flexibility in how you manage alerts and ensures that you can adhere to the administrative boundaries you defined.
 You can create a single alert rule that alerts on all policy rules or you can define granular alert rules that send very specific sets of alerts for specific cloud accounts, regions, and even resources to specific destinations.